 He was a true renaissance man, a poet, photographer, promoter, wrestling trainer, and motivational speaker.
 I was honored to write the introduction for his photography book, Killer Pics, and to have him as part of both the Wrestling- Then & Now and 350 Days documentaries.

 But when he offered to be a regular columnist for my long-running Wrestling-Then & Now sheet, I was floored.
-Having one of the best minds of the business join my team was like winning the jackpot at Online Casino NZ.
-The newsletter ran for some 20 years starting in 1990, and this was a piece I wrote about Walter after I had learned his days were numbered.
+Having one of the business’s best minds join my team was like winning the jackpot at Online Casino NZ.
+The newsletter ran for some 20 years, starting in 1990, and this was a piece I wrote about Walter after I had learned his days were numbered.
 This is the first time this article is available in digital form.

 A Tribute Written During The Final Days of Killer Kowalski

 It’s a weird night for me.